 where we write $\underline{1}$ for the character which maps everything to $1$.
-(This character could also be denoted as $0$ if we identify $\widehat{\RR}$ with $\RR$.)
+This character could also be denoted as $0$ if we identify $\widehat{\RR}$ with $\RR$.

-Now, let us consider $\mathcal{H}_\mu$: Clearly, the $\mathcal{H}_\mu$ norm is just the Besicovitch $2$-norm.
-(This is always true in the mean almost periodic case.)
+Now, let us consider $\mathcal{H}_\mu$: Clearly, the $\mathcal{H}_\mu$ norm is just the Besicovitch $2$-norm, which is always true in the mean almost periodic case.
 Moreover, we note that

 for all $\varphi \in C_c (\RR)$.
-(Here the first equality holds in the sense of honest functions and the last equality holds in $BL_{\cA}^1$ i.e. after factoring out things which vanish in Besicovitch norm).
-Therefore, $\mathcal{H}_\mu$ is one dimensional
+Here the first equality holds in the sense of honest functions, and the last equality holds in $BL_{\cA}^1 (G)$, i.e. after factoring out functions which vanish in the Besicovitch seminorm.
+Therefore, $\mathcal{H}_\mu$ is one dimensional with